 The council, in conjunction with the faculty, will explore issues that might include the following: • A monthly perspective on common questions and concerns about the middle school. • An inventory of age appropriate skills and goals for middle school students. • General parameters for school-home communication. • School climate issues in response to Massachusetts State Laws. • AYP status in areas that need improvement.

-If you are interested in placing your name in for nomination for one of the available slots, please e-mail the WMS PTO Co-Presidents (find their emails here) by mid-September.
-Ballots with candidate information will be sent home with students before Back-to-School Night on Thursday, September 29, 2016.
-Parents will vote for candidates listed on the ballot and submit the completed ballots at Back-to-School Night.
+If you are interested in placing your name in for nomination for one of the available slots, please e-mail the WMS PTO Co-Presidents (find their emails here) in early September.
+Typically ballots with candidate information are sent home with students before Back-to-School Night, and parents vote at Back-to-School Night.
 Please confirm all of this with the WMS PTO Co-Presidents so you have the right dates for this year.